So you appreciate the importance of a social media strategy, but do you have one? If you do, is it working effectively?

 This is an aside to your strategy.
 Things to consider are your brand colours – while your content will be slightly varied across different platforms, brand colours help to keep things unified and create a strong brand image.
 You might also want to consider tone of voice as this could change slightly depending on what channel you’re posting on.
 If you’re looking to insource expertise for your branding, we recommend Rin Hamburgh & Co.

-Thank you for reading this blog post, we hope that, if you’re a start-up or SME, it has shown you how to save time and use your social media more effectively.
-Remember that taking 30 minutes to deliver your social media strategy can make all the difference.
+30 minutes a day to deliver your social media strategy can make all the difference.
 If you’d like further help with the topics we discussed in this post, then our next social media strategy workshop is on 16th July.